lsieun/lsieun.github.io/_cert/asn1.md

 ```

 DER allows for multi-byte types as well — and has complex rules on how to encode and
-recognize them — but X.509 doesn’t need to make use of them and sticks with single-byte types.
+recognize them — but X.509 doesn't need to make use of them and sticks with single-byte types.